henrychris/listenfy/README.md

 ### Guidelines

 - **Pull Requests**: PRs are squash merged, so ensure the PR title clearly describes the changes.
 The description should provide detailed context about what's being added or modified.
+Branch off dev when building features and use `master` as the base/target branch.
 - **Commits**: Each commit within a PR should have an informative title.
 Please squash trivial commits before submitting.
 - **Code Style**: Run `dotnet csharpier .` before committing to ensure code is properly formatted.
 The CI will check this automatically.